All Products

 CREATE SEARCH VIEW view_test2 AS SELECT id, c1, c2 FROM db1.t1 WHERE c1 > 10;

-• Multi-table JOIN — join db1.t1 and db2.t2 on id and synchronize the result.
+• Multi-table JOIN: Join db1.t1 and db2.t2 on the id field and synchronize the result to PolarSearch.

 CREATE SEARCH VIEW view_test3(id, c1, c2) AS SELECT t1.id, t1.c1, t2.c2 FROM db1.t1 AS t1 LEFT JOIN db2.t2 AS t2 ON t1.id = t2.id;

-• Multi-table UNION — merge two tables with compatible structures.
-Both SELECT statements must return the same number and types of columns.
+• Multi-table UNION: Merge and synchronize multiple tables with the same structure.
+The SELECT statements must have the same number and types of columns.

 CREATE SEARCH VIEW view_test4(id, c2) AS SELECT id, c2 FROM db1.t1 UNION ALL SELECT id, c2 FROM db2.t2;

-• Grouped aggregation — group and aggregate before synchronization.
-When using GROUP BY, define the columns and primary key manually.
+• Group and aggregate: Group and aggregate data before synchronization.
+You must manually define the columns and primary key when using GROUP BY.

 CREATE SEARCH VIEW view_test5 (id, max_c) AS SELECT t1.id, MAX(t1.c1) AS max_c FROM db1.t1 GROUP BY t1.id;